vecto-ai/vecto/docs/source/tutorial/metadata.rst

 .. glossary::

+   model
-   model: The name of the model, such as CBOW or GloVe.
+      The name of the model, such as CBOW or GloVe. window
-   window: The window size
+      The window size
+   dimensionality
-   dimensionality: The number of vector dimensions.
+      The number of vector dimensions. context
-   context: The type of context, as described by `Li et al <http://www.aclweb.org/anthology/D17-1257>`_.
+      The type of context, as described by `Li et al <http://www.aclweb.org/anthology/D17-1257>`_.
 Four common combinations are **linear_unbound** (the bag-of-words symmetrical context, the most commonly used), **linear_bound** (linear context that takes word order into account), **deps_unbound** (the dependency-based context which takes into account all words in a syntactic relation to the target word), and **deps_boun** (a version of the latter which differentiates between different syntactic relations).
-See the paper for mor details.
+See the paper for mor details. epochs
-   epochs: The number of epochs for which the model was trained.
+      The number of epochs for which the model was trained. cite
-   cite: The bibtex entry for the paper presenting the resource, that should be referenced in subsequent work building on or using the resource.
-It should be bibtex rather than biblatex, as most NLP publishers have not made the switch yet.
+      The bibtex entry for the paper presenting the resource, that should be referenced in subsequent work building on or using the resource.
+It should be bibtex rather than biblatex, as most NLP publishers have not made the switch yet. vocabulary
-   vocabulary: The vocabulary metadata as described in `The vocab metadata`_, which also includes the corpus metadata.
+      The vocabulary metadata as described in `The vocab metadata`_, which also includes the corpus metadata.

 .. code-block:: json